Ninjago: Master of the Mountain

 The thirteenth season follows the ninja as they travel to the fictional kingdom of Shintaro.
 The focus of the season is the ninja character Cole as he discovers the dungeons that lie beneath Shintaro Mountain.
 The season introduces two tribes named the Geckles and the Munce who dwell in the mountain and the season's main antagonist named the Skull Sorcerer.
-The season finale ends with Cole unlocking a new ability that is described as the "Spinjitzu Burst" and defeating the Skull Sorcerer, reavealed to be Shintaro's ruler, King Vangelis.
+The season finale ends with Cole unlocking a new ability that is described as the "Spinjitzu Burst" and defeating the Skull Sorcerer, revealed to be Shintaro's ruler, King Vangelis.